deltafixer/vehicle-diary-desktop/README.md

 ## Missing from initial plan

-1. Edit sale listing.
-2. Admin account with complete control (not really a must-have due to users being able to manipulate their own data).
+1. Admin account with complete control (not really a must-have due to users being able to manipulate their own data).